sjweston/sjweston.github.io/content/teaching/bayesian/index.md

   - Bayes
 ---

-I developed an introduction to Bayesian Analysis seminar in the summer of 2025.
+I developed an introduction to Bayesian Analysis seminar in the spring term of 2025.

 [Course website here.](https://uobayes.netlify.app/)